nedseb/codal-stm32/system/CMSIS_5/CMSIS/DSP/README.md

 If no new symbol is defined, everything will behave as usual.
 If ARM_DSP_CONFIG_TABLES is defined then the new symbols will be taken into account.

-Then you can select all FFT tables or all interpolation tables by defining following compilation symbols:

-* ARM_ALL_FFT_TABLES : All FFT tables are included
-* ARM_ALL_FAST_TABLES : All interpolation tables are included

-If more control is required, there are other symbols but it is not always easy to know which ones need to be enabled for a given use case.
+It is strongly suggested to use the new Python script cmsisdspconfig.py to generate the -D options to use on the compiler command line.

+    pip install streamlit
+    streamlit run cmsisdspconfig.py

-If you use cmake, it is easy since high level options are defined and they will select the right compilation symbols.
-If you don't use cmake, you can just look at fft.cmake to see which compilation symbols are needed.
+If you use cmake, it is also easy since high level options are defined and they will select the right compilation symbols.

 For instance, if you want to use the arm_rfft_fast_f32, in fft.cmake you'll see an option RFFT_FAST_F32_32.

+If you don't use cmake nor the Python script, you can just look at fft.cmake or interpol.cmake in Source to see which compilation symbols are needed.

-We see that following symbols need to be enabled :
+We see, for arm_rfft_fast_f32, that the following symbols need to be enabled :

 * ARM_TABLE_TWIDDLECOEF_F32_16
 * ARM_TABLE_BITREVIDX_FLT_16